vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 The final thing you need to know about is the role of Hub lists.
 You can use Hub lists just like a regular table, to store and read data.
 And it's particularly easy to store data in Hub lists, within a Flow project.
 There's built-in functionality to store data into Hub lists that come from data sources or dataflows.
 We'll take a look at, later in this article.

-## Historicize temperature data Hub Flows
+## Historize temperature data Hub Flows

-For our first example project, we will build and deploy a Hub Flow that historicizes temperature data.
+For our first example project, we will build and deploy a Hub Flow that historizes temperature data.
 To get started, we open Peakboard Designer and select *New Flow project*.

 ### Temperature data source